microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CONTRIBUTING.md

 When you are ready:
 * Start a GitHub pull request to merge your topic branch targeting the [mrtk_development](https://github.com/microsoft/mixedrealitytoolkit-unity/tree/mrtk_development) branch.
 * Ensure you fill in all details required by the Pull Request template, ensuring you reference any Issue / Feature Request or Task the PR relates to.
-* Validate that you are only checking in files / changes related to the PR
+* Validate that you are only checking in files / changes related to the PR.
-* Check your documentation is up to date and included (unless submitted in a previous PR)
+* Check your documentation is up to date and included (unless submitted in a previous PR).
-* If adding a new feature, check that tests are included to validate the feature (see [UnitTests](UnitTests.md))
+* If adding a new feature, check that tests are included to validate the feature (see [UnitTests](UnitTests.md)).
 * If fixing a bug, please write a test to catch the bug.
 This is to make sure your fix does not regress in the future.

 The project maintainers will review your changes.
 We aim to review all changes within three business days.
 Please address any review comments, push to your topic branch, and post a comment letting us know that there's new stuff to review.